jmreidy/grunt-browserify/README.md

 before writing of the bundle.
 The `err` and `src` arguments are provided directly from browserify.
 The `next` callback should be called with `(err, modifiedSrc)`; the `modifiedSrc` is what will be written to the output file.

+__NB:__ This callback will be invoked every time the bundle is built so when used with the `watch` option set to true it will be called multiple times.

 ## Contributing